-Students who expect to be absent from class for observance of a holy day must notify the instructor of the course(s) no later than the fifteenth day of classes.
+Students who expect to be absent from class for observance of a holy day must notify the instructor of the course(s) no later than the 15th day of classes.
 The notification must be in writing and must be delivered by the student either (a) personally to the instructor of each class, or (b) by certified mail, return receipt requested, addressed to the instructor of each class.
 A religious holy day is a day observed by a religion whose places of worship are exempt from property taxation under §§ 11, 20, Tax Code.
 Instructors shall allow a student who is absent from classes for the observance of a religious holy day to take an examination or complete an assignment scheduled for that day within a reasonable time after the absence.

-When, in the judgement of the instructor, a student has been absent excessively, the instructor should report the absences to the Dean of the College in which the course is offered and recommend dropping the student from the course with a grade of "W" or "F." If the Dean approves the recommendation, it will be reported to the Registrar's Office, which advises the instructor and student of the action taken.
+When, in the judgment of the instructor, a student has been absent excessively, the instructor should report the absences to the Dean of the College in which the course is offered and recommend dropping the student from the course with a grade of "W" or "F." If the Dean approves the recommendation, it will be reported to the Registrar's Office, which advises the instructor and student of the action taken.

-Students who enroll for a course and then do not attend will be considered absent from class until they officially drop the course or until they accumulate an excessive number of absences and are dropped from the class with a grade of "F."
+Students who enroll for a course and do not attend are considered absent from class until they officially drop the course and will receive a grade of "F."